 The piston receives power from the main shaft through the crankshaft and connecting rod.
-A flywheel/belt wheel is fitted on the crankshaft which is driven by electric motor or diesel engine.
+A flywheel/belt wheel is fitted on the crankshaft which is driven by an electric motor or diesel engine.

-The compression of air is done by first drawing a volume of air into its cylinder through suction valves during suction stroke by the piston & then compressing & discharging it on the return stroke of the piston through delivery valves.
+The compression of air is done by first drawing a volume of air into its cylinder through suction valves during the suction stroke by the piston & then compressing & discharging it on the return stroke of the piston through delivery valves.

-How Single Stage Reciprocating Air Compressor Works?
+How Single Stage Reciprocating Air Compressor Works

-If the compression is affected in one end of the piston & cylinder then it is known as single acting & if the compression is affected in both ends of piston & cylinder then it is known as a double acting reciprocating air compressor.
+If the compression is affected in one end of the piston & cylinder then it is known as single acting & if the compression is affected in both ends of the piston & cylinder then it is known as a double-acting reciprocating air compressor.

 The opening & closing of a simple check valve (plate or spring valve) depends upon the difference in pressure, if mechanically operated valves are used for suction & discharge then their functioning is controlled by cams.

-When it is a double acting reciprocating air compressor, suction stroke is in process at one end of the piston while at same time discharge stroke is in process at another end of the piston.
+When it is a double-acting reciprocating air compressor, suction stroke is in process at one end of the piston.
+While at the same time discharge stroke is in process at another end of the piston.

-How Double Stage Reciprocating Air Compressor Works?
+How Double Stage Reciprocating Air Compressor Works

-When piston in a low-pressure cylinder is at its outer dead center (ODC) the weight of air inside a cylinder is zero (neglecting clearance volume), as piston moves towards inner dead center (IDC) pressure falls below atmospheric pressure & suction valves open due to a pressure difference.
+When the piston in a low-pressure cylinder is at its outer dead center (ODC) the weight of air inside a cylinder is zero (neglecting clearance volume), as the piston moves towards the inner dead center (IDC) pressure falls below atmospheric pressure & suction valves open due to a pressure difference.

 If suction & discharge stroke took place on both sides of the piston then it is called Double Acting Low-pressure compression.

 This is the most common model used in various engineering plants.
-If we required air pressure above 35 kg/centimeter square, this double stage reciprocating air compressor is not useful.
+If we required air pressure above 35 kg/cm², this double stage reciprocating air compressor is not useful.

 Working Principle of Multi-Stage Air Compressor

-This air is compressed by piston up to 4 kg/centimeter square & then delivered to the second stage (middle pressure) cylinder through intercooler for further compression.
+This air is compressed by piston up to 4 kg/cm² & then delivered to the second stage (middle pressure) cylinder through an intercooler for further compression.
 In this stage suction and compression took place on both sides of the piston.

-In the second stage cylinder low-pressure air is compressed up to 14 kg/centimeter square & discharge to the third stage (high pressure) cylinder through the second intercooler to achieve air pressure up to desired delivery pressure.
+In the second stage cylinder, low-pressure air is compressed up to 14 kg/cm² & discharge to the third stage (high pressure) cylinder through the second intercooler to achieve air pressure up to desired delivery pressure.

-At high-pressure cylinder, the 14 kg/centimeter square air pressure is increased up to desired discharge range from 35 kg/centimeter square to 85 kg/centimeter square by the piston reciprocating inside the high-pressure cylinder.
+At a high-pressure cylinder, the 14 kg/cm² air pressure is increased up to desired discharge range.
+It is from 35 kg/cm² to 85 kg/cm² by the piston reciprocating inside the high-pressure cylinder.